litestar-org/polyfactory/README.md

 ```

-This is basically the extension included in `pydantic-factories` for the
+The above example is basically the extension included in `pydantic-factories` for the
 library [odmantic](https://github.com/art049/odmantic), which is a pydantic based mongo ODM.

-For odmantic models,
-the `id` attribute should not be set by the factory, but rather handled by the odmantic logic itself.
+For odmantic models, the `id` attribute should not be set by the factory, but rather handled by the odmantic logic
+itself.
+Thus the `id` field is marked as ignored.

 When you ignore an attribute using `Ignore`, it will be completely ignored by the factory - that is, it will not be set
 as a kwarg passed to pydantic at all.

 #### Require (field)

-`Require` in turn specifies that a particular attribute is a **required kwarg**, that is, if a kwarg with a value for
+The `Require` field in turn specifies that a particular attribute is a **required kwarg**.
+That is, if a kwarg with a value for
-this particular attribute is not passed when calling `factory.build()`, an exception will be raised.
+this particular attribute is not passed when calling `factory.build()`, a `MissingBuildKwargError` will be raised.

 What is the use case for this?
 For example, lets say we have a document called `Article` which we store in some DB and
 is represented using a non-pydantic model, say, an `elastic-dsl` document.
 We then need to store in our pydantic object
 a reference to an id for this article.
 This value should not be some mock value, but must rather be an actual id passed
 to the factory.
-Thus we can define this attribute as required:
+Thus, we can define this attribute as required:

 ```python
 from pydantic import BaseModel